inoridv/hackedu/README.md

 # hackedu
-Repo para hackathon de educação UNICAMP
+Repo para hackathon de educação Campinas

 Equipe All for One